HomeArticlesComparisonDepreciation vs Appreciation

 Overview

 Every asset you own is either losing value, gaining value, or doing both at different rates depending on which part of it you're looking at.
-Understanding which way an asset moves — and why — shapes two very different kinds of financial decisions: how to budget for a purchase that will be worth less every year you own it, and how to plan for an investment that's expected to grow specifically because time is on its side.
-Depreciation and appreciation are the two halves of that picture, and conflating them is a common and costly mistake, whether it shows up as treating a car as an "investment" or underestimating how much equipment replacement will actually cost a business over five years.
+Understanding which way an asset moves, and why, shapes two very different financial decisions: how to budget for a purchase that will be worth less every year you own it, and how to plan for an investment expected to grow specifically because time is on its side.
+Depreciation and appreciation are the two halves of that picture.
+Conflating them is a common and costly mistake, whether that shows up as treating a car like an "investment" or underestimating how much equipment replacement will actually cost a business over five years.

 This comparison lays out how each works, what drives it, and how to calculate both for real financial planning.